Constraints on High-Frequency Gravitational Waves from Graviton-Photon Conversion in the M87 Galaxy: The graviton-photon conversion probability in M87

 In Fig.~\ref{fig:num_prob}, the total unpolarized graviton--to--photon conversion probability (via Eq.~\eqref{Eq_total_prob}) is shown by the red curve.
 This result is obtained by including both the plasma contribution and the magnetic-field effects, as encoded in Eqs.~\eqref{delta_plasma}, \eqref{delta_mixing}, \eqref{delta_qed}, and \eqref{delta_cmb}, and by adopting the piecewise distance-dependent profiles for the plasma density and magnetic field over the two characteristic distance scales discussed in the previous section.

 For comparison, we also present the transition probability obtained by assuming a constant value for the magnetic field ($B=10 \mu G$) and a spatially constant plasma density with $n_e=10^{-2} \rm cm^{-3}$.
 This case is depicted by the green curve in Fig.~\ref{fig:num_prob}.
 As expected, the green curve closely follows the analytical result derived in Appendix~\ref{appenA}, where both the magnetic field and the plasma density are taken to be constant.
 The numerical result therefore provides a nontrivial consistency check by reproducing the analytical probability shown in the left panel of Fig.~\ref{fig:analytical_prob_osclength}.
+It is worthwhile to compare this probability with that reported in Ref.~\cite{Lella:2024dus} where conversion takes place inside Milky Way magnetic field.
+For the benchmark parameters considered above, the graviton-to-photon conversion probability in M87 is approximately $1.2\times10^{-13}$ for frequencies $f \gtrsim 10^{18},{\rm Hz}$ (see Eq.~\ref{prob_analytical} and the green curve in Fig.~\ref{fig:num_prob}), which is about $1600$ times larger than the corresponding value reported in Eq.~(19) of Ref.~\cite{Lella:2024dus}.
+This enhancement arises primarily from the larger propagation distance, $z$, considered in our analysis, together with the stronger average magnetic field strength in M87 compared to that of the Milky Way.
+Due to this, M87 is expected to provide stronger bounds on the gravitational-wave energy density compared to the Milky Way galaxy.

-It is interesting to note that accounting for the spatial variation of the magnetic field and plasma density enhances the conversion probability by four to six orders of magnitude compared to estimates derived from constant-field and constant-density approximations.
-It is also worth mentioning here that the graviton-photon conversion probability in M87 galaxy (solid red line in Fig.~\ref{fig:num_prob}) is significantly higher than that obtained for the Milky-Way galaxy (see Fig. 3 of Ref.~\cite{Lella:2024dus}) across all frequency range considered here.
-This is because of the presence of a very strong magnetic field in the inner region of the M87 galaxy.
-Therefore, we expect to have improved bounds on $h_c$ from the M87 galaxy, as we shall see in the later section.
+Furthermore, accounting for the spatial variation of the magnetic field and plasma density increases the conversion probability by an additional four to six orders of magnitude relative to the constant-field approximation, as shown by the solid red curve in Fig.~\ref{fig:num_prob}.
+The resulting probability is therefore significantly larger than that obtained for the Milky Way over the entire frequency range considered, largely owing to the presence of strong magnetic fields in the inner regions of M87.
+Consequently, M87 is expected to yield substantially stronger constraints on the gravitational-wave energy density and the characteristic strain than those derived from the Milky Way.

 A distinctive feature of the red curve around $f\sim 10^{19}-10^{20}$ Hz is the appearance of localized structures and changes in slope at specific distances and photon frequencies.
 These features arise from the strong magnetic field in the inner region of the M87 environment and from the transition between different radial regimes in the magnetic-field and plasma-density profiles.
 Overall, we find that the graviton--photon conversion probability increases with increasing photon frequency in both cases.
 However, the inclusion of realistic, spatially varying plasma and magnetic-field profiles leads to richer phenomenology, highlighting the importance of environmental effects in accurately modeling graviton--photon oscillations in astrophysical settings.